jesperbagge/docker-spigot-autobuild/README.md

 This image is mainly created to run on a QNAP TS-521+ but will for sure run on other platforms.

+Fire it up with the command:
+docker run -it -v "$PWD":/minecraft/repository -p 25565:25565 ramdad/docker-spigot-autobuild

 ## Volumes
 /minecraft/repository